E90Post

 7. Once the bleeding process is complete, check the coolant level and top up if necessary.

-• NOTE: Opening or closing a car door may interrupt the process by shutting off the ignition.
+• NOTE: Opening or closing a car door may shut off the ignition and interrupt the bleeding process.
 Simply check that the battery charger is properly connected and restart the procedure by turning on the ignition (without starting the engine) and holding down the gas pedal again.

 • When complete, start the engine to check for leaks and test the heater as the engine reaches operating temperature.